 Though water is the most important way to get your daily fluid intake, you can also get the fluids you need from juices, herbal teas, and even water-rich foods like watermelon and spinach.

 It’s also important to remember that if you experience any severe signs of dehydration, including confusion, bloody or black stool, or extreme fatigue or sleepiness, seek medical help immediately to avoid severe complications or illness.

-University Health System is dedicated to providing the best comprehensive medical care for all your health needs.
+University Health is dedicated to providing the best comprehensive medical care for all your health needs.
 For more information, contact us at 210-358-4000.